 The (non) hard problem of consciousness

-As you’re reading a philosophy blog you may remember some key moments in your childhood which marked the development of your adult capacity for abstraction, such as becoming aware of your own mortality, or questioning the existence of a deity.
+As you’re reading a philosophy blog you may remember some key moments in your childhood that marked the development of your adult capacity for abstraction, such as becoming aware of your own mortality, or questioning the existence of a deity.
 Likewise you may remember a moment (mine was around the age of 7) when your emerging self awareness brings about a sudden and disturbing realisation; “If I’m looking at the world, who or what is inside my head witnessing that image?!”.
-For a moment you wonder if your perceptions are being watched by another someone (is that the real me?) sitting in a mental movie theatre.
+For a moment you wonder if your view of the world is being watched by another someone (is that the real me?) sitting in a mental movie theatre.

-But in time we realise that’s not a worthwhile question.
-This line of questioning is a product of our hunter-gatherer brains, which evolved with the ability to switch from being in a flow state, (when doing something that requires our fullest attention and a reaction to the moment, like escaping from a wild animal), to the analytic mode of experiencing the world as subjects and objects, which allows us to reflect, analyse and plan (working out how next time we’re going to catch and eat that wild animal!).
-Neither of these is an absolutely true representation of our existence.
-They are only modes we have inherited, so are only useful points of view.
+Our hunter-gatherer brains evolved with the ability to switch from being in a flow state – when doing something that requires our fullest attention and a reaction to the moment, like escaping from a wild animal – to the analytic mode of experiencing the world as subjects and objects, which allows us to reflect, analyse and plan – working out how next time we’re going to catch and eat that wild animal!
+Neither of these is an absolutely true or complete representation of our existence.
+They are only modes we have inherited.
+They are equally valid points of view.

-So for me David Chalmers is simply getting stuck looking for the real me in the movie theatre who sits there receiving all that sensory information, and creating a hard problem that need not exist.
+So for me the Hard Problem of consciousness entails getting stuck looking for the real me in the movie theatre who sits there receiving all that sensory information, and creating a hard problem that need not exist.